beartype/beartype/README.rst

 When decorated by typeguard_, every call to that function checks every integer nested in that list.

-When decorated by ``beartype``, every call to the same function checks only a single random integer contained in a single random nested list contained in a single random nested list contained in that parent list.
+When decorated by beartype, every call to the same function checks only a single random integer contained in a single random nested list contained in a single random nested list contained in that parent list.
 This is what we mean by the quaint phrase "one-way random walk over the expected data structure."